Skip to content

 Only in nominal terms.
 The real purchasing power stays the same — which is the point.
 If you're saving for a house in 20 years, it helps to plan for the future price, not today's.

-Either works if you're consistent.
+Either approach works if applied consistently.
 Real-pound planning uses a real (inflation-adjusted) return rate; nominal uses a nominal rate.
-Mixing the two is the common mistake.
+Mixing the two tends to create inconsistencies in projections.

 What about deflation?